TBD54566975/web5-rs/docs/API_DESIGN.md

 ## `DsaVerifier`

-`DsaVerifier` is a Polymorphic Base Class.
+- **High-Level Concept:** Polymorphic Base Class.
+- **Description:** Set of functionality required to implement to be a compatible DSA verifier.

-Public key material is assumed to be encapsulated.
+- **Notes:** Public key material is assumed to be encapsulated.

 | Instance Method                                          | Notes |
 | :------------------------------------------------------- | :---- |